The Buying Process

 The Home Search

 Now the fun begins!
-You can start your search for the perfect home right here with up-to-date MLS listings in your favorite neighborhoods.
 As your REALTOR®, I will also search for homes on your behalf, including pre-list properties that have not yet been shared with the general public.
 When you find a home that you like, we'll schedule a showing tour for you to preview the property in person.
 Remember, what you don't like is just as important as what you do like.
 All of your thoughts and opinions will help us improve the quality of the home search process.

 When you're ready to move forward with a purchase, I will advise you on constructing the strongest offer possible and draw up the necessary paperwork on your behalf.
 There is a lot to consider when making an offer We'll discuss not only the purchase price, but also the closing date, sale contingencies and any special stipulations for your particular purchase.
 Once an offer is submitted, the seller may accept, reject, or counter the offer.
 If the seller returns a counter, we will enter a negotiation period until an agreement is reached, or the offer is rejected by either party.